baobabsoluciones/cornflow/README.rst

 .. image:: https://img.shields.io/badge/License-Apache2.0-blue

-Cornflow is a collection of projects that allow for the rapid prototyping and deployment of optimization-based applications.
+Cornflow is a collection of projects (being this a monorepo) that allow for the rapid prototyping and deployment of optimization-based applications.
 Contrary to other existing deployment servers, Cornflow is centered around the applications and the problems, not in the techniques.
 It offers several other advantages such as being completely free (as in freedom) and very flexible.

 Cornflow uses input and output schemas to define “optimization problems” and then accepts any (for now python) code that reads data in the input schema and returns a solution in the output schema.
 We use JSONSchema to define these schemas.
 By working like this, Cornflow becomes technique-agnostic without losing data-validation and re-usability (e.g., we can have more than one “solution method” for the same problem).